-Joint Application Development (JAD)
+Joint Application Development explained: process and steps

-What is Joint Application Development (JAD)?
+What is Joint Application Development?

-Joint Application Development is a process in which business information is gathered for the development of new information technology systems or to improve user involvement or develop and improve quality in systems.
+Joint Application Development (JAD) is a process in which business information is gathered for the development of new information technology systems or to improve user involvement or develop and improve quality in systems.

 In this technique IT, specialists and business users collaborate in discussion, project management and learning groups, talking about the new information system.
 With the participation of both parties it is possible to develop and solve the requirements of the new software system in an easier way.
 The meetings can be hours, days or weeks, depending on the intensity of the workshops.

-To summarise, Joint Application Development is the process that is used to start a new project.
+To summarise, the Joint Application Development methodology is the process that is used to start a new project.
 The JAD technique is used for technology projects with Application Management that can be executed for internal processes of an organisation or to commercialise it externally.